-- The project architect or structural engineer should evaluate minimum floor slab thickness and reinforcement in accordance with 2019 CBC Section 1808.6.2 based on an assumed effective plasticity index of 12.
-Building floor slabs should be a minimum of 5 inches thick and reinforced with a minimum of No. 4 bars spaced a maximum of 18 inches on center, each way.
-All floor slab reinforcement should be supported on concrete chairs or bricks to ensure the desired placement at mid-depth. - Interior floor slabs, within living or moisture sensitive areas, should be underlain by a minimum 10-mil thick moisture/vapor barrier to help reduce the upward migration of moisture from the underlying earth materials.
-The moisture/vapor barrier used should meet the performance standards of an ASTM E 1745 Class A material, and be properly installed in accordance with ACI publication 318-05.
+- Building floor slabs should be a minimum of 5 inches thick and reinforced with a minimum of No. 4 bars spaced a maximum of 16 inches on center, each way.
+All floor slab reinforcement should be supported on concrete chairs or bricks to ensure the desired placement at mid-depth. - Interior floor slabs, within moisture sensitive areas, should be underlain by a minimum 10-mil thick moisture/vapor barrier to help reduce the upward migration of moisture from the underlying earth materials.
+The moisture/vapor barrier used should meet the performance standards of an ASTM E 1745 Class A material, and be properly installed in accordance with ACI publication 318.
 It is the responsibility of the contractor to ensure that the moisture/vapor barriers are free of openings, rips, or punctures prior to placing concrete.
 As an option for additional moisture reduction, higher strength concrete, such as a minimum 28-day compressive strength of 5,000 pounds per square inch (psi) may be used.
 Ultimately, the design of the moisture/vapor barrier system and recommendations for concrete placement and curing are the purview of the foundation engineer, taking into consideration the project requirements provided by the architect and owner.

 - Garage floor slabs should be a minimum of 5 inches thick and should be reinforced in a similar manner as living area floor slabs.
 Garage floor slabs should be placed separately from adjacent wall footings with a positive separation maintained with 3/8 inch minimum felt expansion joint materials and quartered with weakened plane joints.
 A 12-inch-wide turn down founded at the same depth as adjacent footings should be provided across garage entrances.
-The turn down should be reinforced with a minimum of four (4) No. 4 bars, two(2) top and two (2) bottom. - The subgrade earth materials below all floor slabs should be pre-watered to achieve a moisture content that is at least equal or slightly greater than optimum moisture content, prior to placing concrete.
-This moisture content should penetrate a minimum depth of 12 inches into the subgrade earth materials.
+The turn down should be reinforced with a minimum of four (4) No. 4 bars, two (2) top and two (2) bottom. - The subgrade earth materials below all floor slabs should be pre-watered to promote uniform curing of the concrete and minimize the development of shrinkage cracks, prior to placing concrete.
 The pre-watering should be verified by Earth Strata Geotechnical Services during construction.